suny-downstate-medical-center/netpyne/doc/source/reference.rst

 	# soma(0.5).hh._ref_gna in NEURON.
 	simConfig.recordTraces['gNa'] = {'sec': 'soma', 'loc': 0.5, 'mech': 'hh', 'var': 'gna'}

-	# record the 'g' variable (conductance) in the 'AMPA” synaptic mechanism located at the
+	# record the 'g' variable (conductance) in the 'AMPA' synaptic mechanism located at the
 	# distal end of the 'dend' section.
 This is equivalent to recording
 	# dend(1.0).AMPA._ref_g in NEURON.
 	simConfig.recordTraces['gAMPA'] = {'sec': 'dend', 'loc': 1.0, 'synMech': 'AMPA', 'var': 'g'}

-	# record the 'i' variable (current) from the 'IClamp0” stimulation source located in the
+	# record the 'i' variable (current) from the 'IClamp0' stimulation source located in the
 	# middle of the 'soma' section in cell 0.
 This is equivalent to recording
 	# cells[0].stims[0]['hObj'].i in NEURON.
 	simConfig.recordTraces['iStim'] = {'sec': 'soma', 'loc': 0.5, 'stim': 'IClamp0', 'var': 'i', 'conds': {'gid': 0}}